top of page

 Coach and Youth Weightlifting Athlete Back Squat

-Our Youth Weightlifting Program is designed to teach athletes the fundamental techniques of the sport of weightlifting.
+Our Youth Weightlifting Program is designed to teach young athletes the fundamental techniques of the sport of weightlifting.
 We focus on increasing technical coordination, speed, explosiveness, and strength through the lifts of the snatch and clean & jerk.

 Weightlifting presents an opportunity to act as both its own sport, as well as a form of off-season dryland training for other sports.
 Depending on age, we focus on different athletic qualities that are most appropriately trained at that time in a youth's development.